 Water Powered Technologies recently teamed up with the charity 'Singing Gorillas Projects' to install a Papa Pump which delivered water to a hill top village in a remote part of Uganda.
 The successful installation meant the water no longer had to be manually carried (mainly by the women and children).
 The women were then free to do more productive work and the children could spend more time at school.
 See the video above.

 The Charity, Renewable World, was looking for a solution to deliver water to a remote community in Nepal.
-Completely off-grid and the lack of water inhibiting irrigation possibilities and therefore suppressing employment opportunites, other zero energy solutions would not deliver enough water.
-Renewable World opted for a five Papa Pump system which delivers free water to the village.
-See the full case study here.
+Completely off-grid the lack of water was inhibiting irrigation possibilities and therefore suppressing employment opportunites.
+Other similar solutions could not deliver enough water.
+Renewable World therefore opted for a five Papa Pump system which delivers free water to the village.
+See the full case study here

-The Living Waters Project was founded in a very remote part of Borneo with the aim of caring for, educating and teaching local children, including disadvantaged water and being in a remote off-grid location meant that they had to use what was available locally.
-They were attracted to the Papa Pump because it works without fuel children and orphans.
+The Living Waters Project was founded in a very remote part of Borneo with the aim of caring for, educating and teaching local children, including disadvantaged children and orphans.
+Being in a remote off-grid location meant that they had to use what was available locally.
+They were attracted to the Papa Pump because it works without fuel.
 The schools, amenity buildings and a hospital will all need fuel or electricity and is modularly expandable so if they needed more water it would be easy to add more pumps to the water system.
-See the full case study here .
+See the full case study here

 Papa Comparison with Solar Pump and Electric Pump